kassko/data-mapper/README.md

 ## Presentation ##

-data-mapper component is a mapper which gives a lot of features to representate some raw data like objects.
-It do not manage data persistence (for example it doesn't generate SQL).
-Use it if you need:
+data-mapper component represents some raw data like objects as all data-mapper but it particularly allows to create complex representations.
+Use it:

-* only a mapper and not a persister
+* if you only want a mapper
-* to keep your objects agnostic and preserve their base class
-* to prepare/transform raw data before hydrating an object
+* if you administrate your databases yourself
+* if you need to use multiples data sources to hydrate an object (data-mapper is agnostic of data access infrastructure, it abstract it by requiring providers)
 * to create representations with nested objects and several nesting levels (Person => Address => Street)
-* to map value objects (Address, Street) and reuse them with other mapping rules
+* to reuse an object with other mapping rules
+* to prepare/transform some raw data before hydrating an object
+* to prepare/transform object properties before retrieving the corresponding raw data
+* to keep your objects agnostic of mapping
-* to reuse and inherit the mapping configurations
+* to reuse or inherit some mapping configurations
 * to choose your mapping configuration format or to use various formats in the same application

+data-mapper requires providers.
+It means you can use mysql, mssql and a webservice to hydrate the same object.

 ## Installation ##